svalinn/pydagmc/CONTRIBUTING.md

 # Contributing

 First off, thank you for considering contributing to PyDAGMC!
 We welcome contributions from everyone.
-Your help is essential for keeping it great.

 This document provides guidelines for contributing to PyDAGMC.
 Please read it carefully to ensure a smooth and effective contribution process.